muratck86/BTK-BookStore-ZComert/Readme.md

 - Call this method from Program.cs to add them to the services.
 - Add attribute to BooksController to log all of the actions.
 # Pagination and Cors
+## Basic Pagination
 - Add RequestFeatures folder into Entities project,
 - Add RequestParameters abstract class in this folder
 - Add BookParameters extends RequestParameters
 - In the IBooksRepository refactor GetAll method signatures to  use BookParameters
 - Refactor the implementation of IBookRepository
 - Refactor the methods all the way up to Presentation layer.
+## Meta data & paged list
+- Add MetaData and PagedList classes into RequestFeatures in the Entities project
+- Refactor all layers' GetAll methods.
+## Cors Configuration